BryanJacobs/FIDO2Applet/docs/certs.md

 - You'll be using APDU chaining, so the maximum total size is a hair under 65535 bytes
 - Certificates will be stored directly into an on-flash byte array, so the maximum is also limited by the available flash

+Advice: keep your certificates *as short as possible*, since the longer they are, the more flash you'll use and the slower the makeCredential operation will be.